 - Google Analytics: Connects to your project page to track visitor-to-pledge conversions.

-- One Click Quick Transfer.
-Your fund will be deposited within 1 hour.
+- One Click Quick Transfer: Enables quick fund transfers, with funds deposited within one hour.